Coastal Workforce Development Board

 The Coastal Workforce Development Board (CWDB) is a unique group of private/public community leaders charged with planning and oversight responsibilities for workforce programs and services in the 10-county region.
 The CWDB brings together leaders from the private sector, public agencies, education, labor and community-based organizations to focus on the regional labor force, regional economy and the local community needs.

-Board members are appointed by the local elected officials with a majority of the representation coming from the private sector.
+Board members are appointed by the local elected officials with a majority of the representatives coming from the private sector.

-The Board is responsible for creating a 4 year Strategic Plan, implementing and evaluating the regional workforce system and providing oversite to achieve the following goals:
+The Board is responsible for creating a 4-Year Strategic Plan, implementing and evaluating the regional workforce delivery system and providing oversight to achieve the following goals:

 - Enhance program coordination and service delivery of WorkSource Coastal operations

 - Understand the skill needs of the employers in the region, identify gaps between these needs and current workforce, and to work to close these gaps

 - Ensure a qualified workforce is ready, willing and able to meet the needs of the regional business customer